karmada-io/karmada/docs/proposals/service-discovery/README.md

 #### Story 1

-As a Kubernetes cluster member,
-I want to access a service from another cluster member, So that I can communicate with the service using its original name.
+As a user of a Kubernetes cluster, I want to be able to access a service whose corresponding pods are located in another cluster.
+I hope to communicate with the service using its original name.

-**Background**: The Service named `foo` is created on cluster member1 and imported to cluster member2 using `ServiceImport`.

 **Scenario**:

 1. Given that the `Service` named `foo` exists on cluster member1
-2. And the `ServiceImport` resource is created on cluster member2, specifying the import of `foo`
-3. When I try to access the service inside member2
-4. Then I can access the service using the name `foo.myspace.svc.cluster.local`
+1. When I try to access the service inside member2, I can access the service using the name `foo.myspace.svc.cluster.local`

 #### Story 2

-As a Kubernetes cluster member,
-I want to handle conflicts when importing a service from another cluster member, So that I can access the service without collisions and maintain high availability.

-**Background**: The Service named `foo` is created on cluster member1 and has a conflict when attempting to import to cluster member2.
-Conflict refers to the situation where there is already a `Service` `foo` existing on the cluster (e.g. propagated with `PropagationPolicy`), but we still need to import `Service` `foo` from other clusters onto this cluster (using `ServiceImport`)
+As a user of a Kubernetes cluster, I want to access a service that has pods located in both this cluster and another.
+I expect to communicate with the service using its original name, and have the requests routed to the appropriate pods across clusters.

 **Scenario**: